 The Federal Skilled Worker visa is designed for individuals who have the qualifications, skills or experiences to fill Canada's skill shortages and contribute to the Canadian economy.
-Over 25,500 Federal Skilled Worker Visas will be granted on a first-come, first-served basis between May 1, 2014 and April 30, 2015.
+Up to 49,000 Federal Economic High Skilled Visas will be granted in 2016, including Federal Skilled Worker Visas.

 Applicants to the Federal Skilled Worker visa must demonstrate that they meet the minimum visa requirements including having work experience in a managerial, skilled or semi-skilled occupation as well as meeting the pass mark on a points-based assessment.
 Successful applicants will obtain Canadian permanent residence, which will entitle them to live and work in Canada with few restrictions.
 Canadian permanent residents may also be eligible for Canadian citizenship.

 Citizenship and Immigration Canada (CIC) has set specific basic requirements that all applicants must meet in order to apply for a Federal Skilled Worker visa.